berkeley-biosense/indra-server/readme.md

 })
 ```

-As an added bonus, the data you get back when yuo subscribe will contain a `receivedAt` field indicating when the data got to the server.
+As an added bonus, the data you get back when you subscribe will contain a `receivedAt` field indicating when the data got to the server.

-## Development
+## developing

-first, `npm install`.

-to run, `npm start`

-to test, `npm test` (server must be running, so `npm start` first)
+stuff should be pretty self-explanatory.

+to run the tests,

+    npm start

+to run the server, then

+    npm test